 In this week’s podcast: We talk to former speaker of the California state assembly and founder of G24 Innovations, Bob Hertzberg, about the UK’s white paper on reforming the electricity market; we look at Australian prime minister, Julia Gillard’s announcement on carbon pricing; and, we discuss the possible takeover of mining company Macarthur Coal by US-based Peabody Energy.
 Read more

 When the Republic of South Sudan becomes the world’s newest state on Saturday, the new government in Juba will begin to assess how it can establish an independent export route for its vast oil reserves.
 Read more

 India seems to hold the upper-hand over Iran in a dispute over payments for crude oil shipments that has been rumbling for over six months.

 Iran supplies India with 12-14 per cent of its total imports, making it India’s second biggest provider after Saudi Arabia.
 But a payments dispute has left India owing debts estimated at anywhere between $2-6 billion.
 In effect, this means India has been importing Iranian oil on credit since December 2010.
 Read more

 Pakistan is to become a key buyer of Iranian natural gas at a time when relations with Washington are at their most strained in recent years.

-I speculated this month somewhat idly on whether the UK or US energy secretary would be the first to quit his post.
-Many in the gossipy world of Westminster politics are betting on an imminent departure of Chris Huhne.
+I speculated earlier this month somewhat idly on whether the UK or US energy secretary would be the first to quit his post.
+Many in the gossipy world of Westminster politics are betting on an imminent Chris Huhne departure.
 But after one of the stormiest weekends of his political life, it is difficult to say whether he is now stronger or weaker.
+Read more

-While the lack of a coherent national energy policy is nothing new for the US, Standard & Poor’s ratings service says in a new report that Washington’s current inability to definitively establish long-lasting energy policies and regulations distinguishes today’s situation from earlier eras.
-I quote:
+While the lack of a coherent national energy policy is nothing new for the US, Standard & Poor’s Ratings Services says in a new report that Washington’s current inability to definitively establish long-lasting energy policies and regulations distinguishes today’s situation from earlier eras.
+Read more